roobertoAlves/movie_lib/README.md

 # Movies Library

-A web application to explore and search for movies using the imdbapi.dev API.
+A web application to explore and search for movies using The Movie Database (TMDB) API.
 Built with React and Vite, it features dynamic navigation, movie search, detailed views, and a highlight carousel.

 🎬 **[Live Demo](https://roobertoAlves.github.io/movie_lib)** - Deployed on GitHub Pages